 Solution: Focus on the most important steps of the sales process first.
 Stretch the training out over time to ensure primary skills are adequately developed before moving on.

-Solution: Use the 20/80 Rule as a guide by investing just 20% of your sales development time teaching your sales reps and 80% training (conditioning) your sales reps.
+Solution: Use the 20/80 Rule as a guide.
+Invest 20% of your sales development time teaching your sales reps specific skills.
+Invest 80% of your time training (conditioning) your sales reps through repetition and feedback.

-Solution: Invest the time in customizing the training to fit your approach to the market.
+Solution: Invest in customizing the training to fit your approach to the market.
 Each step of the sales process should clearly define the activities that create the path of least resistance to more sales for your sales reps.
+The process should match the real world your sales reps face each day.

-5. Not role-specific – Enterprise sales reps are unique from call center reps although they typically go through the same basic steps.
-But big differences emerge based on the complexity of the sale, the buyers involved, size of transaction, length of sales cycle, market factors, etc. Different sales roles require different sales training programs.
+Enterprise sales reps are unique from call center reps although they typically go through the same basic steps.
+But big differences emerge based on the complexity of the sale, the buyers involved, size of transaction, length of sales cycle, market factors, etc. Different sales roles require different training programs.

 Solution: Be sure to customize the sales training not only for your company, but also for each sales role.
 Then, train your sales reps in classes that match their job functions only.